Renault Scenic E-Tech Review & Prices

 Space in the back seats

 It’s similarly roomy in the back, with absolutely miles of legroom to the seats in front and plenty of space above your head, even if you’re tall.
-Shoulder room should be good enough for three, but the outer seat cushions rather push you towards the centre, so it can get quite snug if someone’s in the middle.
+Shoulder room is a bit tight for three, but the outer seat cushions rather push you towards the centre, so it can get quite snug if someone’s in the middle.

 Practicality isn’t a patch on the front seats – the door bins are quite narrow and you do get big pockets on the seats in front, but that’s about it.
-There are two USB-C slots for charging phones, too.
+There are two USB-C slots for charging phones, and small pockets in the top of the front seats for your phone.
 One cool feature is an armrest with swivelling arms that can hold your phone so you can watch videos easily on the move.

 If you need to fit a child seat, the Scenic is a great option.
-The doors open really wide and all that kneeroom translates into a big space that’ll fit even the bulkiest of child seats.
+The ISOFIX mounting points are easy to access, the doors open really wide and all that kneeroom translates into a big space that’ll fit even the bulkiest of child seats.

 Boot space